AI Audit Logging for LLMs: What You Should Track

 Introduction

 A clinical AI assistant deployed in a healthcare workflow surfaces a response containing fabricated medical guidance.
 When the compliance team investigates, they find no record of the exact prompt sent, which model version processed it, or which clinician triggered the request.
 Root cause analysis becomes impossible.
 Regulatory response stalls.
-The organization faces exposure under HIPAA's technical safeguard requirements—not because the AI failed, but because the audit trail never existed.
+The organization faces exposure under HIPAA's technical safeguard requirements.
+Not because the AI failed, but because the audit trail never existed.

 This scenario reflects a fundamental gap in how enterprises approach LLM governance.
-Traditional application logging—designed for deterministic, structured systems—fails when applied to generative AI.
+Traditional application logging, designed for deterministic, structured systems, fails when applied to generative AI.
 LLMs produce probabilistic, unstructured outputs that can trigger real-world actions across healthcare, finance, and regulated operations.

 Research shows that identical prompts yield divergent outputs depending on model version, temperature settings, and infrastructure variables.
 Without purpose-built audit logging, organizations cannot reconstruct decisions, demonstrate compliance, or respond to incidents before exposure accumulates.